Public health act funeral policy

 They would also be responsible for the costs.
 You can check if you are entitled to help with funeral costs through a:

-If you are concerned about how you are going to pay for a funeral, it is important that you explore the options available to arrange the funeral yourself.
-This could include:
+If you are concerned about how you are going to pay for a funeral, it is important that you explore the options available to you to arrange the funeral yourself.
+This could include

-You need to be aware that once you have entered into a contract with the funeral director you will be responsible for paying their costs.
-As a result, we will be unable to make the arrangements for a public health funeral.
+You need to be aware that once you have entered into a contract with the funeral director you will be responsible for paying their costs and we will be unable to make the arrangements for a public health funeral.

 We will make the necessary arrangements and arrange the public health funeral if: